-This is not a shrub as in a bush that grows in one’s garden, rather it is a beverage made from infusing fruits, herbs or even vegetables in apple cider vinegar.
-The infused vinegar is then strained from the fruit–the fruit is then eaten–and the vinegar is combined with honey or sugar and drunken like an elixir or cordial.
-In Colonial times, this was a way of preserving fruit, since canning had not been invented.
-Any kind of fruit can be used, however berries and elderberries are the most often used.
-Sometimes, shrub was called “switchel” or beveridge” and it was served with a little water, over ice, or combined with a little alcohol.
+This is not a shrub as in a bush that grows in one’s garden; rather, it is a beverage made from infusing fruits, herbs, or even vegetables in apple cider vinegar.
+The infused vinegar is then strained from the fruit (the fruit is eaten) and the vinegar is combined with honey or sugar and drunk like an elixir or cordial.
+In colonial times, this was a way of preserving fruit, since canning had not been invented.
+Sometimes shrub was called “switchel” or beveridge” and was served with a little water, over ice, or combined with a little alcohol.

 Generally shrubs are sipped from a cordial glass, poured over ice, or served with a bit of sparkling water.
-They are a wonderful remedy for congestion, sore throat, and an excellent tonic for the body.
-They tend to make us perspire hen we drink them.
-Our favorite is elderberries for making shrub, however, you may substitute other berries such as blueberries, raspberries, blackberries, currants, gooseberries, or a combination thereof.
-Besides berries, we also make shrub with peaches, nectarines, rhubarb, pears, beets and chile peppers.
+They are a wonderful remedy for congestion and sore throat and are excellent tonics for the body.
+They tend to make us perspire when we drink them.
+My favorite shrub is made from elderberries; however, you may substitute other berries such as blueberries, raspberries, blackberries, currants, gooseberries, or a combination thereof.
+Besides berries, you can also make shrub with peaches, nectarines, rhubarb, pears, beets, and chile peppers.

 Makes about 2 quarts